backjonas/scalable/3-jodel/REPORT.md

 ```

 Now, a database can be deployed with

-Note that this deployment includes a placeholder secret for database credentials (postgres:postgres).
-To create a proper secret, omit `db-secret.yaml` below and create a secret with the name `jodel-db-secret` that has the username `postgres` and some password
 ```
 kubectl apply -f kube-deployments/db-secret.yaml -f kube-deployments/cn-pg.yaml
 ```
+Note that this deployment includes a placeholder secret for database credentials (postgres:postgres).
+To create a proper secret, omit `db-secret.yaml` below and create a secret with the name `jodel-db-secret` that has the username `postgres` and some password

 ### Deploying the app
 The app requires a running database and a secret containing database credentials as described above.

-The jodel-app image can be built with
+The jodel-api & jodel-ui images can be built with
 ```
-minikube image build -t jodel-app .
+minikube image build -t jodel-api api && minikube image build -t jodel-ui ui --build-env GATSBY_API_HOST=jodel-api GATSBY_API_PORT=5000
 ```

 A running metrics server is required for the autoscaling feature.
 Such a server can be enabled in minikube with